simplepie/simplepie-ng/docs/user/foundation.md

 Before we knew what dependency injection was, SimplePie offered a wide set of injection points which leveraged [instantiating PHP classes by their string names](https://stackoverflow.com/questions/4578335/creating-php-class-instance-with-a-string).
 But despite our best efforts, there was still a lot of tight coupling happening.

 SimplePie NG strongly adopts the dependency injection pattern and inversion of control, and encourages the use of PSR-11 containers for re-using complex sets of dependencies.
-It makes it a point, however, to avoid the [Service Locator Pattern](https://en.wikipedia.org/wiki/Service_locator_pattern), which many people consider to be an anti-pattern.
+All of this is balanced, however, with support for global settings such as your preferred logger.

 ## Middleware